D4wnstar/pf2e-wealth-calculator/README.md

  - Supports input from multiple files, so you can keep everything organized.
  - Automatically calculate the price, level and rarity of items made from precious materials or with runes - or both!
  - Searches every item present on the Archives of Nethys - all 4000+ of them.
+ - Randomly generate items on the fly for marketplaces or encounters.

 ## Prerequisites